MPIBGC-TEE/persam/air/Incubations/README.md

 ## Measurements of CO<sub>2</sub> with Li-Cor

 ## Considerations
+- Measures of CO<sub>2</sub> concentration should be done frequently to determine if the carbon (1 mg carbon per sample) for radiocarbon analysis has already been reached avoiding toxic concentrations that may modify the results.
-- Please read the protocol to perform the incubations and measure the CO<sub>2</sub> respiration using the LA-COR (Incubations and measure of soil respiration (air/Protocols/Incubations_and_measuring_soil_respiration.docx).
+- Please read the protocol to perform the incubations and measure the CO<sub>2</sub> respiration using the Li-Cor (Incubations and measure of soil respiration (air/Protocols/Incubations_and_measuring_soil_respiration.docx).
 - Switch on the Li-Cor one hour before you want to measure.

 ### Materials